vegawidget/vegawidget/CONTRIBUTING.md

 We will wish for `master` to contain only stable versions.
 We will not normally merge a pull-request that does not pass the CI checks.
-Further, we will indent that each commit to master will have a incremented version number; we will manage this as a part of the pull-request process.
+Further, we will intend that each commit to master will have a incremented version number; we will manage this as a part of the pull-request process.